magento/knowledge-base/src/announcements/magento-announcements/upgrade-compatibility-tool-for-magento.md

 ## Install the Upgrade Compatibility Tool 1.1.0

-For installation steps, refer to Adobe Commerce on-premise:[Upgrade Compatibility Tool > Install](https://devdocs.magento.com/upgrade-compatibility-tool/install.html) in our developer documentation.
-For prerequisites for using the tool, refer to Adobe Commerce on-premise: [Upgrade Compatibility Tool](https://devdocs.magento.com/upgrade-compatibility-tool/prerequisites.html) in our developer documentation.
+For installation steps, refer to Adobe Commerce:[Upgrade Compatibility Tool > Install](https://devdocs.magento.com/upgrade-compatibility-tool/install.html) in our developer documentation.
+For prerequisites for using the tool, refer to Adobe Commerce: [Upgrade Compatibility Tool](https://devdocs.magento.com/upgrade-compatibility-tool/prerequisites.html) in our developer documentation.

 ## What is the number next to each issue?
 This is the error message reference that provides information about errors that can occur while executing the Upgrade Compatibility Tool.